sapcc/castellum/docs/api-spec.md

 ```

 This is why `usage_percent` fields are listed throughout this spec with a data type of "float or object".

+### Asset-type-specific configuration

+Resources with an asset type of `nfs-shares` or `project-quota:*` do not take configuration, so the `config` key will always be absent in GET operations, and providing the `config` key in PUT operations is an error.

 ## GET /v1/projects/:id/resources/:type